dvl23/lumber_prices_LSTM/README.md

  ![logo2](https://img.shields.io/badge/cuDNN-7.6.4-green.svg?style=plastic)

-**This repository will contain the official TensorFlow/Keras implementation of the paper: Analysis of lumber prices timeseries using long short-term memory artificial neural networks**
+**This repository contains the official TensorFlow/Keras implementation of the paper: Analysis of lumber prices timeseries using long short-term memory artificial neural networks**

-For inquiries, please contact Dercilio Junior Verly Lopes at dvl23@msstate.edu
+**Use it as is.
+The authors, Mississippi State University, USDA and its brances are not responsible for any loss due to investments in the stock market by using models provided in this Git.

+Run lstm.py within each folder.